Career Decision: What Kind of Manager Should You Be?

 Understanding different management styles can help you become a better leader.

-If you want to become the kind of manager who helps promote success, you can help yourself acquire the skills you’ll need by earning a graduate degree in leadership, particularly a master’s degree.
+If you want to become the kind of manager who helps promote success, you can help yourself acquire the skills you’ll need by earning a master’s degree in business administration.
 However, it’s never too soon to start thinking about what kind of manager you should be.
 To help, here are six of the most common management styles in business.
 While no style is perfect, knowing which styles are most common can make it easier for you to craft a management style that works for you.

 The Problem-Solving Style